 Is the COVID pandemic presenting us with a new opportunity in the field of psychedelic-assisted psychotherapy?
 Can we collaborate with patients to offer virtual sessions safely and effectively?
 If so, what are the implications of this new way of providing treatment?
 Join Dr. Eric Sienknecht, PsyD and Veronika Gold, LMFT in an exploration of offering ketamine-assisted psychotherapy during social distancing.

-Our ketamine-assisted psychotherapy clinic, Polaris Insight Center, was closed for business, indefinitely.
-As fears of infection spread, along with the virus, we worried about our many patients, some of whom were suffering from Treatment-Resistant Depression and Anxiety while others reported newly emergent symptoms, exacerbated by the stress of the pandemic.
+Our ketamine-assisted psychotherapy clinic, Polaris Insight Center closed for business indefinitely.
+As fears of infection spread, along with the virus, we worried about our many patients.
+Some of our patients were suffering from treatment-resistant depression and anxiety.
+Meanwhile, others reported newly emergent symptoms, exacerbated by the stress of the pandemic.

 The question on hand became: How could we best respond to this potential healthcare crisis?

-Telemedicine and HIPAA regulations were relaxed, we decided to begin offering virtual ketamine-assisted psychotherapy (KAP) sessions.
-Although our physicians regularly provide suitable patients with prescriptions for ketamine lozenges for at-home use during maintenance phases of treatments, we typically require in-office medical and psychological evaluations and several in-office KAP sessions before transitioning to at-home regimens.
+Telemedicine and HIPAA regulations were relaxed.
+After several meetings, we decided to begin offering virtual ketamine-assisted psychotherapy (KAP) sessions.
+Usually our physicians regularly provide suitable patients with prescriptions for ketamine lozenges for at-home use during maintenance phases of treatments.
+Furthermore, we typically require in-office medical and psychological evaluations as well as several in-office KAP sessions before transitioning to at-home regimens.

 We also had similar questions, which informed the development of a new protocol for virtual services that included additional requirements to maximize safety and support.

 Ketamine Assisted Therapy Training Program

-Consider these three dimensions of virtual ketamine-assisted psychotherapy:
+Consider these three dimensions of virtual ketamine-assisted psychotherapy.

 Because off-label use of ketamine is not usually reimbursed by insurance companies, the 10-20 hours or more of treatment are typically paid out of pocket.
 Virtual sessions allow for clinic rent savings.
-Additionally, there is less time spent between sessions (in the waiting room, in transition between session and transportation, changing sheets, and resetting the room.
+Additionally, there is less time spent between sessions.
+Consider time in the waiting room, transition time between session and transportation, time changing sheets, and time resetting the room.
 As a result, virtual sessions allow clinicians to see more patients.

-The home setting can be more convenient for supporting the inner process and reducing side effects: Patients can stay with their process without interruption beyond the time of the session.
-Ketamine can elicit non-ordinary states of consciousness and, even when patients return to their normal state of consciousness, the physical effects of the medicine can continue beyond the time of the session.
+The home setting can be more convenient for supporting the inner process and reducing side effects.
+Patients can stay with their process without interruption beyond the time of the session.
+Ketamine can elicit non-ordinary states of consciousness.
+Even when patients return to their normal state of consciousness, the physical effects of the medicine can continue beyond the time of the session.

-As such, additional communication around details of preparation – from interacting with the compounding pharmacy, to learning how to use the lozenges, to setting up the music, to navigating online platforms – are needed.
-Instructions need to be explicitly spelled out and often repeated.
-In short, more energy and effort are required by the provider on the front end to facilitate a smooth, safe, and supportive experience.
+As such, additional communication around preparation details are needed.
+Think: from interacting with the compounding pharmacy, to learning how to use the lozenges, to setting up the music, to navigating online platforms.
+Instructions need explicit spelling out and frequent repetition.
+In short, the provider requires more energy and effort on the front end to facilitate a smooth, safe, and supportive experience.